San Diego Three Strikes Lawyer

 California Three Strikes: The Original Law

 The Three Strikes law as originally passed in California mandated defendants who had a prior serious felony conviction to serve twice the prison sentence provided for the new underlying felony.
 Moreover, under the original three strikes law, a defendant convicted of any felony with two prior strikes, would automatically face twenty-five years to life in state prison.
-The problem with the original Three Strikes law is that any felony, even non-violent and non-serious felonies were being counted as a third strikes against defendants.
+The problem with the original Three Strikes law is that any felony, even non-violent and non-serious felonies were being counted as the third strike against defendants.
 This resulted in about 3,000 defendants in California serving life sentences for relatively minor third convictions.

-Proposition 36: Reform
+Proposition 36: Reform of the Three Strikes Law

 Proposition 36, which passed with more than 68% of the vote, revised the law to change the requirements for sentencing a defendant as a third strike offender.
 Now only serious or violent felony offenses will result in life sentences as third strikes.
 Proposition 36 Reform allows prisoners currently serving life sentences in California under the original Three Strikes law, the opportunity for re-sentence if their third conviction was not a serious or violent felony.